whitehole-dev/bordercontrol/README.md

 ## Bordercontrol
 Internal service that handles the authentication process.
-It is focues to be only used internally so by default there is an IPv6 whitelisted.
+It is focused to be only used internally so by default there is an IPv6 whitelisted.

 ### Features
 - [ ] Permission System